Careful!

 Add a route to our demo-app

-Now add the gateway route in our kuma-demo
+Now add the gateway route in kuma-demo

 namespace which binds to the gateway kong

-defined in the default
+defined in the kong

 namespace: